Frequently asked questions

 I know more than one language.
 Is this an advantage?

-We fly to destinations throughout Europe and the Caribbean, and many of our customers tend to speak more than one language.
+We fly destinations all over, and many of our customers tend to speak more than one language.
 So being bi-, tri- and even quadri-lingual is awesome.
 Candidates that speak both English and French will be given priority consideration.

 If I join the Air Canada Rouge Crew, can I wear my favourite sweater or nailpolish?